 Step 3: Test your idea

 While you are talking to your customers, it’s important to put your product or service out there and make it easy for people to find it.
 You will test your idea by referring all those who you interact with back to this page either to sign up for more information by giving you their email so that you can further contact them or by allowing them to pre-buy your product.
+Our tool helps you compare merchant services easily.
+Be sure to check it out!

 This is known as testing and a cheap, and easy way to find out if there is demand for you product before you even fully complete it.
 Testing your idea means seeing if there is traction and if people want to engage with you.